Feature request #8725

 But enough whining - otherwise it's very nice work - thank you very much :)

-#37 Updated by Alvaro Huarte almost 11 years ago
+#37 Updated by Alvaro Huarte about 11 years ago

 Hello Jürgen, thank you very much for your comments!